prudhvi252/prudhvi_photography/README.md

-# Wedding Photography Website - Aleksandar Nikolic
+# Wedding Photography Website - Prudhvi Adari

 This project is a modern and professional website designed for wedding photography services.
 The website is built using React, CSS Modules, and various other tools to ensure responsiveness, animations, and ease of use.
 The website showcases photography portfolios, service packages, testimonials, a contact form, and more.

 ## Features

 - **Hero Section**: A professional hero section with a welcoming message.
-- **About Section**: Details about Aleksandar Nikolic, the photographer, and his experience.
+- **About Section**: Details about Prudhvi Adari, the photographer, and his experience.
 - **Services Section**: A list of services offered, each with detailed descriptions.
 - **Gallery Section**: Display of wedding photography in a clean, grid-based gallery.
 - **Video Gallery**: A section dedicated to showcasing videos.